 Argentina is the second largest country by land area, and third largest country by population in South America.
-It is a democracy and has the third highest GDP per capita in South America.
+It is a democracy and has the fourth highest GDP per capita in South America and the fifth in terms of nominal GDP per capita (according to World Bank, 2021).
 The capital, Buenos Aires, and its surrounding suburbs, account for nearly a third of the population of the country.
-Argentines speak Spanish, with they refer to as Castellano, but have the highest average level of English comprehension in South America according to the company, Education First.
+Argentines speak Spanish, which they refer to as Castellano, but have the highest average level of English comprehension in South America according to the company, Education First.